colons/instant-coverage/README.md

 # Instant Coverage

 Your new Django site need tests.
-Nothing super fancy, just enough that you know it's not going to start 500ing next time you deploy.
+Nothing super fancy, just enough that you know you've not forgotten to close some &lt;div&gt; somewhere and it's not going to start 500ing next time you deploy.
 You *could* write unit tests, but those are boring and your client sure as hell isn't going to pay for the time.

 You've got five minutes, though.